WebOrigami/docs/src/content/framework/tutorial.md

   <figcaption>Mapped graph of names</figcaption>
 </div>

-The formula you give to `map` can be arbitrarily complex.
+The formula you give to `@map` can be arbitrarily complex.

 <span class="tutorialStep"></span> **Try it**: In the Glitch editor window, in `site.graph`, update the expression `=name` so that, instead of just returning a `name`, it calls the `greet` function and passes in that person's name.